Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 If you have a low income, and have minimal savings, you may be able to claim Council Tax Reduction, also known as Council Tax Support.
 If you are entitled to Council Tax Reduction your award will be taken off your Council Tax bill, reducing the amount you need to pay.

-To check your full benefit entitlement visit our Benefit Calculators page for free online calculators.
+To check your full benefit entitlement try our Benefit Calculator.

 If you are of working age and have more than £6,000 in savings, you may still be able to claim if you meet one of the following criteria: